-Evaluating the Effectiveness of your Safety Training
+Evaluating the effectiveness of your Safety Training?

 Safety training is a critical part of your overall safety program.
-It is an investment and like any investment, you want to know how it performs, what you can do to improve it and if it needs changes.
+It is an investment and like any investment, you want to know how it preforms, what you can do to improve it and if it needs changes.
 That is why it is so important to evaluate how effective your safety training is.

 An effective safety training program requires continuous evaluation and attention, don’t underestimate the power training can give your employees.
 Regardless of what type of training they are being given, every person that attends a safety course will come back with a greater understanding and commitment to safety in their daily work and that is a positive for everyone concerned!

 A successful training program is always a work in progress and training is incomplete if the evaluation of the training’s effectiveness has not been completed.
-Reviewing the effectiveness will lead to decision making and planning for future training.
+Reviewing the effectiveness will lead to decision-making and planning for future training.
 That is why a useful and informative evaluation program needs to be a part of your overall training operation.

 As we all know, legislation will dictate the training that is essential and what you are obliged to carry out as an employer.
 Once you have ticked those boxes, some additional training would not go astray, but get the basics right first!